 Jerry Lee Lewis (born 1935) was one of the biggest rock and roll stars of his era, with hits including Great Balls of Fire and Whole Lotta Shakin’ Goin’ On.

-A collection of documents relating to Jerry Lee Lewis’ (1935- ) performances at Colston Hall, Bristol, UK on Tuesday 8 May 1962.
-Jerry Lee Lewis played 2 shows at Colston Hall on this date, one at 6:30pm and one at 8:45pm.
+A collection of documents relating to two performances by Jerry Lee Lewis’ (1935- ) at Colston Hall in Bristol, UK on May 8, 1962.

-The collection also features a 12½” x 8” Performance Statement which gives details of expenditure and income and 2 Performance Return forms which give details of how many tickets were sold for each performance.
-These forms are all signed by Cowley.
+There's also a 12.5 x 8 inch Performance Statement which gives details of expenditure and income and two Performance Return forms which give details of how many tickets were sold for each performance.

-Also included is a flyer (5¾” x 9”) advertising the concert with a booking form attached, as well as a publicity copy of a letter from Arden to Hastings Printing Co. stating quantities of promotional materials needed.
-A note on the page says “This is a specimen sheet only the details are not correct”.
+Also included is a flyer (5.7” x 9 inch) advertising the concert with a booking form attached and a publicity copy of a letter from Arden to Hastings Printing Co. stating the quantities of promotional materials needed.

 Don Arden, father of Ozzy Osbourne’s wife Sharon, worked as a music manager and agent and famously managed Small Faces, Electric Light Orchestra and Black Sabbath.

-A fantastic collection of memorabilia from the early career of the famous music mogul, relating to one of the most popular rock and roll stars of all time.
+This is a fantastic collection of memorabilia from the early career of one of the most influential music moguls of the 20th century.